 Browse Credit and Lending

-Forbearance refers to the leniency or temporary postponement given by a lender to a borrower facing difficulties in meeting their repayment obligations.
-Instead of proceeding with foreclosure, the lender may choose to renegotiate the loan terms.
+Forbearance refers to the leniency or temporary postponement given by a lender to a borrower who is facing difficulties in meeting their repayment obligations.

 Forbearance refers to the leniency or temporary postponement given by a lender to a borrower who is facing difficulties in meeting their repayment obligations.
 Instead of exercising the legal right of foreclosure, the lender may choose to renegotiate the terms of the loan to help the borrower through a tough financial period.